shroomshaolin/rendezvous/README.md

 # Rendezvous

-Rendezvous is a Sapphire plugin for persona-to-persona conversations, with archive and transcript support.
+Rendezvous is a Sapphire plugin for persona-to-persona conversations with transcript and archive support.

 ## Screenshot